-To help the honey bees survive winter, we add bee candy to their hives.
+To help the honey bees survive winter, we add bee candy to their hives in the fall.
 The candy is made of sugar, water, and high protein pollen substitute; and it’s placed at the top of the hive in winter – ready for the bees should they exhaust their honey reserves.

 After reaching candy consistency, the mixture gets taken off the heat and 1 lb. of high protein pollen substitute is added.